TWTsnoW/Youtube-subs-visualization/README.md

 # To run the code:
   You can implement the GenMap.js in our website, or if you wants just to test and see your results, you can use a local server looks like   WAMP, XAMPP or LAMP.<br />
   You need too, csv files with your subscribers data, you can find in your Youtube's Dashboard.
-(I put two sample files)<br />
+(I put two sample files) <br /> <br />

   Good tests and learning !!